lagooned/react-unordered-list/readme.md

 # react-unordered-list

 initial exercise of [learn react js - full course for beginners - tutorial 2019](https://www.youtube.com/watch?v=DLX62G4lc44), in which we are asked to fill out the boiler plate for a basic react app.
+It is hosted [here](https://lagooned.github.io/react-unordered-list).

 ## steps
 1. run npm init inside the dir